 I’ve taken the 3rd class only train between Bangkok and Kanchanaburi, and found that the trains aren’t as hot as you would expect, thanks to the large, open windows.
 However, be prepared for hard wooden seats and needing a shower from all the dust.

-If you have a larger dog who isn’t not permitted on the train, this blog post details the process used for checking your dog in to the luggage carriage.
+If you have a larger dog who is too big to travel in a crate in a regular carriage (or more likely there is a maximum size), this blog post details the process used for checking your dog in to the luggage carriage.
 Note that not every train has a luggage carriage, plus your dog will need to be in a crate.

 Dogs on Trains in Indonesia